 This section evaluates the potential for recontamination of the sediments within SIB after remedy implementation.
 The evaluation considers potential recontamination associated with sources and pathways identified and evaluated in the Draft SAR.
 The Final SAR will include the results of the recontamination potential analysis for the SIB Project Area with a discussion of whether sources and pathways are controlled as part of a quantitative evaluation of the recontamination potential for upland and in-water pathways.
-Specifically, the recontamination potential evaluation in the Final SAR will focus on identifying and quantifying contaminant loading associated with upland and in-water pathways and assessing whether the cumulative effects of loading from multiple pathways could result in post-RA recontamination (i.e., contaminant loads associated with upland and in-water pathways, the fate of contaminants within the SIB Project Area, and magnitude of recontamination potential because of contaminant loading, transport, and accumulation within SIB sediments).
+Specifically, the recontaminant loading associated with upland and in-water pathways and assessing whether the cumulative effects of loading from multiple pathways could result in post-RA recontamination (i.e., contaminant loads associated with upland and in-water pathways, the fate of contaminants within the SIB Project Area, and magnitude of recontamination potential because of contaminant loading, transport, and accumulation within SIB sediments).
 The following identifies upland and in-water sources and pathways as they pertain to the refined CSM.